Case Studies

 An evaluation of continuing fitness to practice pilot for GPhC

-The GPhC recently implemented a new revalidation framework.
-After an extensive period of research and testing, they consulted on the proposed new framework.
+The General Pharmaceutical Council implemented a new revalidation framework after an extensive period of research, testing and consultation.
 SPH supported the GPhC by evaluating their pilot of the new process.
-After developing and testing our evaluation logic model with the customer, we used a mixed methods approach including phone interviews, an online survey, analysis of entries made into the pilot system, a focus group and desk-based research.
+Working with GPhC we developed a logic model and conducted a mixed methods evaluation including phone interviews, an online survey, analysis of entries made into the pilot system, a focus group and desk-based research.
 From analysing and presenting the wealth of information gathered in a clear and concise way we were able to give the GPhC valuable insights to help them in their next steps.
-More background and the report are available here: Continuing Fitness to Practice Pilot - evaluation
+The report is available here: consultation_on_revalidation_for_pharmacy_professionals_april_2017.pdf

 An evaluation of a cancer programme in a London borough